rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.65.2">0.4.65.2</a> If a guide letter has been printed, transcribe it without square brackets.
 In case of doubt about whether a printed guide letter is present, transcribe the letter without square brackets and make a [Note on title](/DCRMR/title/Note-on-title/) indicating uncertainty.

+<a name="0.4.65.3">0.4.65.3</a> Make a [Note on item](/DCRMR/additional-notes/Note-on-item/) to indicate the presence or absence of manuscript execution in the copy if considered important (see [9.4.35.2](/DCRMR/additional-notes/Note-on-item/#9.4.35.2)).

 >**Example:**
 >Title proper: <CITE>Historiarum libri XXXV</CITE>
 >Note on item: <CITE>Library’s copy: Printed guide letter “H” at beginning of title not executed in manuscript</CITE>

-<a name="0.4.65.3">0.4.65.3</a> Make a [Note on item](/DCRMR/additional-notes/Note-on-item/) to indicate the presence or absence of manuscript execution in the copy if considered important (see [9.4.35.2](/DCRMR/additional-notes/Note-on-item/#9.4.35.2)).

 ## 0.4.7 Inaccuracies, misprints, etc.

 ### 0.4.72 Misprints and unintentional inaccuracies

-<a name="0.4.72.1">0.4.72.1</a> Transcribe misprints or unintentional misspellings as they appear on the source.
+<a name="0.4.72.1">0.4.72.1</a> Transcribe unintentional inaccuracies, misspellings, or misprints as they appear on the source.
 Follow such an inaccuracy either by “sic” or by “that is,” and the correction, all enclosed within square brackets.

 >**Example:**
 ><CITE>Of the knowledeg [sic] whiche maketh a wise man</CITE>